MTK358/lua-code-generator/README.markdown

 The `expr_to_stat` function takes an AST which ignores the distinction between statements and expressions, and changes it so that it represents a valid Lua program while retaining its original meaning.

-Some important nodes about how the conversion is done:
+Some important notes about how the conversion is done:

 `if` statements evaluate to the contents of the branch that was chosen, or `nil` of none of the branches match and there is no `else`: